Jeffrey0312/CAB302-Software-Development-Prac/README.md

 java –classpath <jarname> <package.className>
 ```

-and place this inside (say) `WarehouseSimulation.bat` in the prac10-int-build directory.
+and place this inside (say) `WarehouseSimulation.bat` in the prac10 directory.
 Then write the `deploy` target, which
 simply copies this batch file and `WarehouseSimulation.jar` to the deployment directory you specified earlier.
 You now have a very
 good, well structured build file.
 What is the chain of dependencies for build and deploy?

-18) Often is a good idea to produce a target that ‘cleans’ the directories of everything that you have built.
+18) Often it is a good idea to produce a target that ‘cleans’ the directories of everything that you have built.
 This allows you to start fresh if you want to rebuild everything from scratch.
 Create a target called `clean`  that will delete all the files and directories that you have created.
 Run it, then try to rebuild everything.

 19) Finally, we want to produce a zip file of the source which can be bundled with the javadoc.
 What are the dependencies required for the source target?